aptech/docs/docs/CR-dttodtv.rst

 In DT scalar format, 15:10:55 on July 3, 2005 is 20050703151055.

-Each row of dtv, in DTV vector format, contains:
+Each row of *dtv*, in DTV vector format, contains:

 +-----------------+-----------------------------------------------------+
 | [N,1]           | Year                                                |